ncsa/Nightingale_real/docs/source/software/installed_software.rst

 and Minconda is the number of packages: Anaconda by default installs with over 150 data science packages, whereas Miniconda by default installs a subset of the packages installed by default with Anaconda.
+Anaconda includes Conda which is a package manager and environment management system.
+It is a popular package manager for Python and R.